8 Reasons why Heartburn and GERD won't go away.

 - Monitoring of PH inside your esophagus reveals normal levels despite heartburn.

-Reflux hypersensitivity is considered a part of “functional gut diseases” such as “functional chest pain”, “functional dyspepsia.
-Psychological stress and psychological diseases such as depression & anxiety also play a role in “reflux hypersensitivity”.
+Reflux hypersensitivity is considered a part of “functional gut diseases” such as “functional chest pain” and “and functional dyspepsia.
+Psychological stress and psychological diseases such as depression & anxiety also play a role in “reflux hypersensitivity.”

 (7) wrong diagnosis.

 Some diseases have similar symptoms to GERD.
-If you have one of The below diseases, your heartburn probably won’t get better with treatment.
+If you have one of The below diseases, your heartburn probably won’t improve with treatment.
 Common diseases that can mimic GERD:

-Unlike GERD, Achalasia is a condition occurring when the lower esophageal sphincter fails to open.
+Unlike GERD, Achalasia occurs when the lower esophageal sphincter fails to open.

-It occurs due to damage of esophageal nerves (due to genetic or autoimmune causes).
+It occurs due to damage to esophageal nerves (due to genetic or autoimmune causes).

 - Intense pain or discomfort after eating,